 Your Roofing Membrane Is Damaged

-The membrane of your commercial roof is designed to prevent water from reaching the interior of your building by sealing and waterproofing the roof.
+The membrane of your commercial roof is designed to prevent water from reaching the interior of your building by sealing the roof.
 Over time, your roof’s membrane may shrink, blister, crack, or puncture due to age or inclement weather conditions.
 It may also become damaged due to foot traffic or mechanical damage.
 When this happens, you’ll likely see visible damage on your commercial roof, such as bubbles, or holes that expose the roof’s insulation.

 When this damage occurs, it allows water to enter your roof, saturate the underlying insulation, and infiltrate the interior of your building.
 At this point, you are left with no option but to repair or replace the membrane.
 For more information regarding how a damaged membrane, damaged flashing, or poor roof design may be related to your commercial roof leak in Tampa, give us a call.